Day 30 - Worthington to Mankato MN

 The towns between Worthington and Mankato are small town Midwest with tree lined streets and green lawns.
 Between the towns are miles and miles of corn and soybean fields.
 Each town has a grain elevator, which we could see from several miles out, marking our next destination.
 Wind power is prevalent in this area.
 At one point we counted over 40 turbines on the horizon.

+A busier highway with a bit construction completed the day.
+It was then time for Dairy Queen, rap, mechanics, and dinner.
 We have another long one tomorrow.
-It’s “only” 99.7 but that makes for 2 back-to-back centuries.
-Fuel up.
-Sleep well.
-Get up and do it again!
+It’s “only” 100.7 but that makes for 2 back-to-back centuries.
+Time to sleep well, get up, and do it again!